 Vintage pens – quality and guarantee

 Welcome to the antique pens website!
-On the tompens page you will find a wide range of articles about pens and a wide selection of old and modern fountain pens, ballpoint pens and fountain pens.
-All pens purchased from me come with a 1 year guarantee, which includes an embossed, personalised warranty card.
-In many cases I also supply the writing instruments with high quality ink and lead.
+On the Tompens page you will find a wide range of articles about pens and a wide selection of old and modern fountain pens, ballpoint pens and pencils.

-Can't find the right fountain pen?
-Most of the pens for sale are not yet listed online, so if you can't find the right pen for you, please contact me - I'll help you find a solution to your needs.
+Can’t find the right fountain pen?
+Most of the pens for sale are not yet listed online, so if you can't find what you're looking for, feel free to contact me — I’ll help you find a solution that suits your needs.

-Thanks to my more than 15 years of experience, you can also count on me for pen repair services: nib polishing, gold plating, plunger repair and other service work available in Budapest (Hungary).
-Explore my offer and find the ideal writing instrument that will be your reliable writing companion for years to come.
+With over 15 years of experience, I also offer pen repair services: nib polishing, gold plating, plunger repair and more, available in Budapest (Hungary).
+Explore my selection and find the perfect writing instrument to accompany you for years to come.

 The soul of the fountain pen